xmtp/xmtp-dot-org/docs/client-sdk/javascript/tutorials/quickstart.md

 )
 ```

-#### Handling multiple conversations with the same blockchain address
+#### Handle multiple conversations with the same blockchain address

 With XMTP, you can have multiple ongoing conversations with the same blockchain address.
 For example, you might want to have a conversation scoped to your particular application, or even a conversation scoped to a particular item in your application.